 A closer look at each helps us better understand the relationship between Cost and ROI.

 - Much of this article will discuss the ups and downs to these differing approaches.
 In the former, the feature is active unless the account holders act.
 In the latter, the account holder must take an action to subscribe.
-Our research found Value-Added Checking providers see far higher uptake (and account holder satisfaction) with the Opt-out approach.
+Our research found Subscription (Value-Added) Checking providers see far higher uptake (and account holder satisfaction) with the Opt-out approach.

 Thus, products offered as Opt-out see lower pricing per account, since you are essentially receiving a quantity discount through a blanket purchase (based on number of eligible accounts).